angezid/advanced-mark.js/doc/doc_v2/performance.md

 ## Performance

 ### The performance results in Firefox compare to mark.js v8.11.1:
-**Warning:** this performance tests were run on slow processor (important is ratio than actual time)
+**Warning:** this performance tests were run on a slow processor (more important is ratio than actual time)
 `markRegExp()` method, `acrossElements: true`; marked words 3000

 |    library     |  size 100KB  |   size 200KB  |   size 500KB  |   size 1MB    |